Scott-Lab-QBI/Scholz_et_al_2025_DLC-SLEAP_Analysis/README.md

 ```
 ### 2. Run the Script

-Once the `config.yaml` file is set up, run the analysis from the command line:
+Once the `config.yaml` file is set up, run the analysis from the command line (the command below assumes you are currently in the repo\Python folder):

 ```bash
 python examples/run_demo.py --config examples/config.yaml